Pokémon Eggs date back to the second generation of the main series, and in Pokémon Go, they also have a very important role to play.

 - The CP of Pokémon hatched from Eggs are tied trainer level at the time you acquired the Egg - not at the time the Egg hatches.

-- It appears that now and again seasonal updates will increase the rates of some drops, such as Pokémon Go's Halloween event, so be sure to keep an eye on that if you're saving your Incubators for a special time.
+- Now and again seasonal updates will increase the rates of some drops, such as Pokémon Go's Halloween event each year, so be sure to keep an eye on that if you're saving your Incubators for a special time.

-- Farfetch'd, Kangaskhan, Mr Mime, Tauros, Heracross and Corsola are the only region-locked Pokemon in Pokemon Go and are thus unable to find through either Egg hatching or encountering in the wild outside of those regions.
+- The various region exclusive Pokémon are unable to be found through either Egg hatching or encountering in the wild outside of those regions.

-- If you're a completionist, then hatching Eggs is a requirement for one of Pokémon Go's Medals, which might be an added incentive if you're not particularly interested in Candy or Stardust.
+- If you're a completionist, then hatching Eggs is a requirement for some of Pokémon Go's Medals, which might be an added incentive if you're not particularly interested in Candy or Stardust.

 Additional writing by Matthew Reynolds.